mathiasfk/json-diff/README.md

 ## Usage

-1. Paste your JSON objects into the left and right text areas
+1. Paste your JSON objects into the left and right Monaco editors (with syntax highlighting)
+2. The editor automatically validates JSON syntax and highlights errors in real-time
-2. Optionally use the "Format Left" or "Format Right" buttons to prettify your JSON
+3. Optionally use the "Format Left" or "Format Right" buttons to prettify your JSON
-3. Click "Compare JSONs" to see the semantic diff
+4. Click "Compare JSONs" to see the semantic diff in side-by-side view
-4. The diff view will highlight differences with green (additions) and red (deletions)
+5. The diff view uses Monaco Editor's diff mode with visual highlighting of additions (green) and deletions (red)
-5. Click "Back to Edit" to return to the editing mode
+6. Click "Back to Edit" to return to the editing mode

 ## How It Works